pcotret/Rudi-RV32I/README.md

 * In the './c' directory run 'make' to build the memory images from "test.c"
 * In the "./vivado" directory, run "build.sh" to build the bitstream

-You should now have a bitstream for Basys3 in ./bitstreams - program it and connect to the serial port at 19200.
+You should now have a bitstream for Nexys4 DDR in ./bitstreams - program it and connect to the serial port at 19200.

 ## Performance/size in different configurations: